 The rule of thumb is to write at about a grade 7 to 8 level.
 According to Express Writers…

 “…the average American people still read and assimilate information at a basic 8th (or even 7th) grade level.
-So if you want to improve your conversion rates, you have to present your products, brand of services in a very concise, reader-oriented manner, without relying on unnecessary explanations or adornments that couldn’t be understood by 8th or 7th graders.”
+So if you want to improve your conversion rates, you have to present your products, brand of services in a very concise, reader-oriented manner, without relying on unnecessary explanations or adornments that couldn’t be understood by the 8th or 7th graders.”

 Follow Up to Article Writing